We independently select and share the products we love—and may receive a commission if you choose to buy.

 - Nursing every 1.5 to 2 hours is typical.

-- Rooting, fist-to-mouth and lip-smacking are baby's key hunger signs.
+- Rooting, turning their head, fist-to-mouth and lip-smacking are baby's key hunger signs.

 - Check diaper output: Generally 3 to 5 solid diapers and 5 to 6 wet diapers per day is normal.